 Then you’ll instantly and intuitively be able to access all the cool features on this new model.
 Even a 3 year old or 93 year old could do it.
 There are a few other brands that have their own apps for their digital pianos.
 But just because there is an app does not necessarily mean it will work good or be intuitive to use.

-Plus, the Casio Music Space app can be updated and upgraded without negatively affecting the actual piano.
-So when you read all about this AP-S450 from this review, I will be mostly referring to the app when referring to most features of the piano in that way.
+Plus, the Casio Music Space app can be updated and upgraded by Casio without negatively affecting the actual piano.
+So when you read all about this AP-S450 from this review, I will be mostly referring to the app in the images when referring to most features of the piano in that way.

 REVERB & HALL SURROUND SOUND MODE